ag4ve/NF-Save/README.md

 \- Integration with libiptc using FFI or similar instead of using IPC
   - Consider making a different module since the purpose of this is just to dump information
+\- IPT allows deletion on exact rule match - not supported here

 # AUTHOR